marcellejs/marcelle/examples/inference/README.md

 python keras2tfjs_model_converter.py
 ```

-By default, the script import a `Resnet` modelk but you can change this model and use any models proposed here: [https://keras.io/api/applications](https://keras.io/api/applications).
-Also the tjfs model is saved locally in a `tjfsmodel` folder.
+By default, the script imports a `ResNet50` model, but any model from [https://keras.io/api/applications](https://keras.io/api/applications) could be used.

+The converted model in a tjfs-compatible format model is saved locally in folder `tjfsmodel`.

-### Running the example
+## Running the example

 > Reminder: you need to build the library at least once with `yarn build`